John Coltrane: 1946–1954: Immediate post-war career

 After being discharged from the Navy as a seaman first class in August 1946, Coltrane returned to Philadelphia, where the city's bustling jazz scene offered him many opportunities for both learning and playing.
 Coltrane used the G.I.
 Bill to enroll at the Granoff School of Music, where he studied music theory with jazz guitarist and composer Dennis Sandole.
 He would continue to work under Sandole's tutelage from 1946 into the early 1950s.
 Coltrane also took saxophone lessons with Matthew Rastelli, a saxophone teacher at Granoff, once a week for about two or three years.
 However, the lessons stopped when Coltrane's G.I.
 Bill funds ran out.
 After touring with King Kolax, he joined a band led by Jimmy Heath, who was introduced to Coltrane's playing by his former Navy buddy, trumpeter William Massey, who had played with Coltrane in the Melody Masters.
 Although he started on alto saxophone, he switched to playing tenor saxophone in 1947 with Eddie Vinson.

 Coltrane called this a time when "a wider area of listening opened up for me.
 There were many things that people like Hawk [Coleman Hawkins] and Ben [Webster] and Tab Smith were doing in the '40s that I didn't understand, but that I felt emotionally."
-A significant influence, according to tenor saxophonist Odean Pope, was the Philadelphia pianist, composer, and theorist Hasaan Ibn Ali.
-"Hasaan was the clue to ... the system that Trane uses.
+A significant influence, according to tenor saxophonist Odean Pope, was the Philadelphia pianist, composer, and theorist Hasaan Ibn Ali: "Hasaan was the clue to ... the system that Trane uses.
 Hasaan was the great influence on Trane's melodic concept."
 Coltrane became fanatical about practicing and developing his craft, practicing "25 hours a day" according to Jimmy Heath.
 Heath recalls an incident in a hotel in San Francisco when after a complaint was issued, Coltrane took the horn out of his mouth and practiced fingering for a full hour.
 Such was his dedication; it was common for him to fall asleep with the horn still in his mouth or practice a single note for hours on end.

 Charlie Parker, whom Coltrane had first heard perform before his time in the Navy, became an idol, and the two would occasionally play together in the late 1940s.
-He was a member of groups led by Dizzy Gillespie, Earl Bostic, and Johnny Hodges in the early to mid-1950s.
+Coltrane was also a member of groups led by Dizzy Gillespie, Earl Bostic, and Johnny Hodges in the early to mid-1950s.